 [*Processing snapshot takes around 1 min per GB]

-Just like backups, the snapshot also incurs charges however they are charged on the basis of GB storage.
+Like backups, the snapshot also incurs charges; however, they are charged based on GB storage.
 Its charges are $0.05 per GB per month of actual files and data storage.

-There is no limitation as to how long you want to retain the snapshot image in your cloud console.
-You need to manually delete the snapshot image to stop the overhead charges.
+There is no limit to how long you want to retain the snapshot image in your cloud console.
+You need to delete the snapshot image to stop the overhead charges manually.

-Like mentioned above, once the snapshot is created you can perform the following actions:
+As mentioned above, once the snapshot is created, you can perform the following actions: